Cars

 Nine sunny-day

-photos from Brafield in 1973, thanks to Mike Winterton's scanning/editing
+photos from Brafield in 1973, thanks to Mike Winterton's scanning/editing,

 Farrington 259.
-Old timers will know the thrill that those nasty steel hawsers and
+Those steel hawsers and

 Thanks to Mike Winterton